 - Cleaning Supplies: Bright lighting and close-up shots can put dust, fingerprints, and grime at center stage.
 Make sure your product looks appealing by keeping it clean and polished before each shot.

 - Props: Try incorporating props and special touches to add visual interest to your scenes.
-Aim to gather items that align with your video’s tone, that tell the product’s story, appeal to your audience, and fit in with the scale of your subjects.
+Gather items that align with your video’s tone, that tell the product’s story, appeal to your audience, and fit in with the scale of your subjects.
 Avoid heat- and time-sensitive props (like ice cubes) and opt for stable acrylic replicas instead.

 Step 5: Shoot Your Product Video